Information for PIHRS 2026

 Discussion: Limitations of the study, implications of the results, and further work.

-Word Count: (indicate number of words: should not Exceed 250 words)
+Word Count: (indicate number of words: should not exceed 250 words)

 Instructions: (Delete this section before submission)

-1. What is a virtual conference?
+1. What is a conference?

-2. When is PIHRS 2021?
+2. When is PIHRS 2026?

 3. Who should attend?